anoma/anoma-blog/alberto/superspartan-by-hand.md

 &\Longrightarrow \forall x_1, x_2 \in \{0,1\}.
 G((x_1, x_2)) = 0 \\
 &\Longrightarrow 1 \cdot (M_1 \cdot z \circ M_2 \cdot z) + (-1) \cdot (M_3 \cdot z) = \vec{0}
 \end{aligned}$

+> There are two ways in which a verifier may evaluate these multi-linear extension of CCS matrices:
+> 1. if matrices are *structured* the verifier evaluates them in logarithmic time
+> 2. if matrices are *unstructured*, the prover can prove evaluations of MLE of sparse matrices in linear time using memory checking techniques (see Spark compiler in the [Spartan paper](https://eprint.iacr.org/2019/550.pdf)).

 ### Conclusion